-It’s not often that we come across a telescope that’s an all-rounder, but we were quite taken with the Celestron NexStar 6SE, especially since it can be used by beginners, who are just venturing into astronomy, and more seasoned astronomers with an excellent knowledge of the night sky.
+The Celestron NexStar 6SE is a telescope that’s an all-arounder, fit for a plethora of skywatching needs: especially since it can be used by beginners, who are just venturing into astronomy, and more seasoned observers with an excellent knowledge of the night sky.

 Given its capabilities, this telescope is quite difficult to outgrow — it can be used as an observer's main instrument or even as an add-on to existing kit, providing the astronomer with the flexibility of a quicker, fuss-free skywatching experience over more complex setups.
 The NexStar 6SE is easy to accessorize with additional eyepieces, red dot finders, filters and star diagonals, which is essential for bettering your views of solar system and deep-sky targets.

 The telescope offers the opportunity to dabble in astrophotography, however, you will require a T-ring or adapter if you choose to image with a CCD, CMOS or DSLR or a smartphone adapter for photography with your iPhone or Android.
 Many beginners might find the idea of using a GoTo telescope daunting, but Celestron’s comprehensive manuals and software will put any worries to bed.

 Aperture: 150 mm (5.91")

 Focal length: 1499 mm (59")

 Celestron NexStar 6SE: Design